Six Steps to Human Performance Improvement

 1st Step to Human Performance Improvement

-Before you can improve human performance, you have to understand why people make errors.
-My eyes were opened after I had spent five years in the Nuclear Navy.
+Before improving human performance, you must understand why people make errors.
+My eyes opened after spending five years in the Nuclear Navy.
 I had seen human errors, but I really didn’t understand why they happened or what we could do to stop them.
 Our “root cause analysis” seemed to lead to the standard three corrective actions:

-Do those actions seem like your standard corrective actions?
+Do those three corrective actions seem like your standard three corrective actions?

 But my last job in the Navy was as an Assistant Professor at the University of Illinois.
-Luckily, I was able to get a Master’s Degree in Nuclear Engineering with an emphasis on Human Factors.
-This was a new program and my advisor (Dr. Charles O. Hopkins) and I pretty much got to design the program from scratch.
+Luckily at the same time, I was able to study for a Master’s Degree in Nuclear Engineering with an emphasis on Human Factors.
+The program was new, and my advisor (Dr. Charles O. Hopkins) and I designed the program from scratch.

 My first Human Factors course was a real eye-opener.
-It seemed like every day I learned a new reason why people in the Nuclear Navy made mistakes.
+Every day I learned a new reason why people in the Nuclear Navy had made mistakes.
 And I could see ways to prevent those mistakes.

 Over the next two years of intense research and study and with my Nuclear Navy practical experience in high-reliability operations, I became a human factors expert who could understand why people make human errors.

-So how will you take the first step to human performance improvement – understanding why people make errors?
-Keep reading and we will lay out a roadmap for you.
+How will you take the first step to human performance improvement – understanding why people make errors?
+Keep reading, and we will lay out a roadmap for you.

 2nd Step to Human Performance Improvement